senechaux/check-media-library-names-and-dates/README.md

-  compress images and videos before uploading investigate on how to rename videos with names like "rduced_size" investigate on how to rotate images according to their orientation, then resize them and then reupload them
+  compress images and videos before uploading investigate on how to rename videos with names like "rduced_size" investigate on how to rotate images according to their orientation, then resize them and then reupload them Create script to compress biggest videos and move them to a different folder, and then move the compressed ones to the same folder the biggest one was.
+Or at least a script to execute the commands to copy and/or move the biggest videos and the compressed one.

 # HOW TO USE